tylerjbainbridge/bookshelf-express/README.md

 ```

 ## To Test
-Head over to localhost:3000/graphiql to test the GraphQL endpint
+Head over to localhost:3000/graphiql to test the GraphQL endpoint

 query
 ```GraphQL